Table of Contents[Hide][Show]

 And, remember, just as Gretchen Rubin stated as one of the “Secrets of Adulthood” in her best-selling book, The Happiness Project: “People don’t notice your mistakes and flaws as much as you think.”
 I really liked this dress for summer/tropical/warm weather getaways.
 The dress packs well and is dressed up with accessories.

-SheBuysTravel Tip: Packing a pair of black capri-length leggings takes up little more space than a pair of socks and can make a third option for this dress and a casual way to cover your legs if the situation warrants!
+SheBuysTravel Tip: Packing a pair of black leggings takes up little more space in your suitcase than a pair of socks.
+But it can make a third option for this dress and is casual way to cover your legs if the situation warrants!
+We like these:

 This is the place where you can really get creative OR use the most basic items from your existing wardrobe to supplement your more trendy or bulky top layers.
 I use a heather gray shifty tee, a basic tank top, and a long-sleeved base layer to round out my options in the upper body department.

-I have a 3/4 sleeve Marmot hooded t-shirt which I love to put over a sundress or pair with jeans.
-It’s pretty easy to pair it with anything and it’s a basic gray (pictured above.)
-I found it at an outdoor gear swap and it’s been one of my most treasured textiles since!
+I have a hooded t-shirt which I love to put over a sundress or pair with jeans.
+It’s pretty easy to pair it with anything.

 TWO Bottoms (One Pant, One Short)